 The action commenced in the United States District Court for the District of Massachusetts (the "District Court"), alleging violations of Sections 11 and 15 of the Securities Act and Sections 10(b) and 20(a) of the Exchange Act, was partially dismissed on August 23, 2018.
 In particular, the District Court granted the motion to dismiss the claims under Sections 11 and 15 of the Securities Act, finding that the plaintiff failed to plead a false or misleading statement in the IPO registration statement.
 The District Court did not address the claims under Sections 10(b) and 20(a) of the Exchange Act because, as a result of the dismissal of the claims under the Securities Act, the lead plaintiff lacked standing to pursue those claims.
 Because the action in the District Court was styled as a class action, the District Court permitted the plaintiff to file a supplemental memorandum concerning standing or a motion to appoint a substitute or supplemental plaintiff.
 On September 10, 2018, the plaintiff sought leave to amend his complaint to add a new plaintiff that purportedly has standing to pursue Exchange Act claims, and the Company opposed the motion to amend on September 24, 2018.
 On May 16, 2019, the court denied the plaintiff's motion to amend and the complaint was dismissed.
-Thereafter, the plaintiff timely appealed to the United States Court of Appeals for the First Circuit.
-The appeal has been fully briefed and the court held oral arguments on March 2, 2020.
+Thereafter, the plaintiff timely appealed to the United States Court of Appeals for the First Circuit (the "First Circuit").
+The appeal was fully briefed in January 2020 and the court held oral arguments on March 2, 2020.
+On August 25, the First Circuit affirmed the dismissal and the denial of the plaintiff's motion to amend.
+The plaintiff's deadline to file a petition for certiorari for appeal of the case to the Supreme Court of the United States is November 24, 2020.

-Based on information currently available and the current stage of the litigation, the Company is unable to reasonably estimate a possible loss or range of possible losses, if any, with regard to the remaining lawsuit in the District Court; therefore, no litigation reserve has been recorded in the Company's condensed consolidated balance sheets as of June 30, 2020. the Company will continue to evaluate information as it becomes known and will record an estimate for losses at the time or times if and when it is probable that a loss will be incurred and the amount of the loss is reasonably estimable.
+Based on information currently available and the current stage of the litigation, the Company is unable to reasonably estimate a possible loss or range of possible losses, if any, with regard to the remaining lawsuit in the District Court; therefore, no litigation reserve has been recorded in the Company's condensed consolidated balance sheets as of September 30, 2020.
+The Company will continue to evaluate information as it becomes known and will record an estimate for losses at the time or times if and when it is probable that a loss will be incurred and the amount of the loss is reasonably estimable.